Contact Us for a Free Consultation (213) 542-0979

 • Use experts and witnesses to support your defense.

 So, the bottom line is that punishments for DUIs in California are severe; you want the best.
 You've come to the right place.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand ready to help you.
 The Hedding Law Firm is located in Los Angeles, CA.

 Related Content: